Epiglottitis in Children

 How well your child recovers is related to how quickly treatment begins in the hospital.
 Once your child’s airway is safe and antibiotics are started, epiglottitis often stops getting worse within 24 hours.
 A full recovery takes longer and depends on your child’s condition.

-What are possible complications of epiglottitis in a child?
+What are the possible complications of epiglottitis in a child?

 Epiglottitis may lead to: